-The program will be delivered through an Indigenous pedagogy by observing, speaking, and writing an Indigenous language, along with developing understanding of the culture and traditional knowledge.
-Beyond the classroom, the Indigenous Languages Degree Program will provide a holistic experience through land-based education led by respected Elders, Eminent Scholars, and Knowledge Keepers.
+The program will be delivered through a pedagogy of observing, speaking, and writing an Indigenous language, along with developing an understanding of the culture and traditional knowledge.
+The Indigenous Language Revitalization Program will provide a wholistic experience and land-based education led by respected Elders, Eminent Scholars, and Knowledge Keepers.